CRIMAC-WP4-Machine-learning/CRIMAC-FM-testdatapaper/README.md

 Use LSSS for manual tracking.

 TODO: Read results and merge with the Korona tracking results.
 Store in Netcdf.
+Where to store the code for reading?

 ### Image based tracking

 Use Ingrids code to track samples belonging to same target across channels.

+TODO: Write annotation data set for single targets, similar to annotation data.

-### Estimate TS(f)
+### pc2tsf - Estimate TS(f)

 Based on the pulsecompresse data and the track definitions, estiamte TS(f) per target across all channels.